1999AZZAR/mcp-ecosystem/README.md

 # AZZAR MCP Server Suite

-A comprehensive collection of Model Context Protocol (MCP) servers developed by Azzar, designed to enhance AI assistant capabilities across development, research, project management, and system operations.
+A collection of Model Context Protocol (MCP) servers developed by Azzar, designed to enhance AI assistant capabilities across development, research, project management, and system operations.

 ## Overview

-The AZZAR MCP Server Suite provides a collection of specialized MCP servers that work together to create a powerful AI assistant toolkit.
+The AZZAR MCP Server Suite provides a collection of specialized MCP servers that work together to create an effective AI assistant toolkit.
 Each server focuses on specific domains while maintaining interoperability through the MCP protocol.

 ### Core Servers